Hall, Purdy lead No. 23 Iowa State to 52-22 romp over Kansas

 After taking over at their own 38-yard line, the Cyclones converted another third down with a pass to Landen Akers, then briskly moved into Kansas territory.
 And when the Jayhawks forced fourth-and-1 at their 36-yard line, Purdy answered by finding Hutchinson with a pass that allowed him to slip away from the defender for the touchdown.

-Later in the half, the Cyclones pieced together a 77-yard touchdown drive that Hall capped from seven yards out, and the sophomore from Wichita, Kansas, punctuated his big day with a 58-yard TD run late in the fourth quarter.
+Later in the half, the Cyclones pieced together a 77-yard touchdown drive that Hall capped from seven yards out, and the sophomore from Wichita punctuated his big day with a 58-yard TD run late in the fourth quarter.

 THE TAKEAWAY